-They have higher standards for what they consume, and they consider the environment much more.
+They have higher standards for what they consume, and they consider the environmental impact.
 Consumers care far more about how products are made, and also by whom?

 In this very mobile age, consumers are now researching and buying products online, via mobile, at the office, through on-demand delivery, in meal kits and personalised services, by using smart home and voice technology, and much more.

-You can’t stop this change, but you are far more advantaged if your brand moves with it.
+You can’t stop this change, but you are FAR MORE advantaged if your brand moves with these trends.

 Bain and Co released figures showing $11 billion, or two-thirds, of the total sales in beauty and hygiene products, will be influenced through digital marketing and online customer experiences.